SietseAchterop/RtcNoordApp/README.md

 ![Eerste](docs/BoatProfile.png)

-A profile is created using the button, but that is normally not needed, it will be done automatically when needed.
+A profile is created using the button, but that is normally not needed, it will be done automatically when it is possible to do so.
-For example the profile can be created using the first stroke of each piece or using the average over each piece.
+A profile can be created using the first stroke of each piece or using the average over each piece.
 Clicking the checkbox will select that.
-A second or so later the new profile will appear.
 The data can also be filtered using the other checkbox.
-The profile consists of this screen and the Crew and Rowerscreens, zo creating a new profile will also affect those screens.
+The profile consists of this screen and the Crew- and Rower- screens, so creating a new profile will also affect those screens.
-The "Create report" will create a pdf version of the profile, see the docs directory for an [example report](docs/example_report.pdf)
+The "Create report" creates a pdf version of the profile, see the docs directory for an [example report](docs/example_report.pdf)

+The report used the selected settings of checkboxes and tumble wheels.
+When the program is started the settings are set to average.

 The plots show the selected (averaged/filtered) stroke that is used in profiling.
-Using the tumble wheel below the create profile button all pieces or individual pieces can be selected.
+Using the tumble wheel below the create profile button all pieces, the individual pieces or the average of them can be selected.

 ### Crew Profile

 A number of plots to compare rowers in a crew.
-The tumble wheel can be used to select the piece to look at
+The tumble wheel can be used to select the piece to look at, of the average can be used

 ![Eerste](docs/CrewProfile.png)

 ### Rower Profiles

 Each rower has its own profile part.
-Again the tumble wheel can be used to select the piece.
+Again the tumble wheel can be used to select a single piece or the average.

 ![Eerste](docs/Rowerview.png)